Updated 2009.04.24

 The Blue Planet: Seas of Life is a set of amazing documentaries about underwater life.

 I've been gradually collecting other similar series also narrated or hosted by David Attenborough, such as The Life of Mammals, Life in the Undergrowth, The Life of Birds, and Planet Earth.
-All are excellent.

 A bait ball